katekuehl/Insight-Engine/replit.md

 - Welcome dashboard with quick stats
 - Analytics page with charts (Recharts)
 - Date range selector (7/30/90 days)
+- Real-time data from Google Analytics 4 when organization credentials are configured
-- Mock data for demonstration
+- Simulated data fallback for demonstration when no integration is connected
+- Clear visual indicators showing whether data is live or simulated

 ### Phase 3: Team Management
 - Team members table